camunda/camunda-bpm-examples/bpmn-model-api/generate-process-fluent-api/README.md

 ## How to use it?

 1. Checkout the project with Git
-2. Import into your IDE
+2. Import the project into your IDE
 3. Inspect the sources and run the unit test
-4. Checkout if the JUnit test is green
+4. Check if the JUnit test is green

-Note: Please note thus the process is generated by our code there are no DI information contained.
-If you want to see the process model xml, go to the end of the JUnit test [CreateInvoiceProcessTest][4] and copy the following code line into the test case.
+Note: Please note that since the process is generated by our code, no DI information is contained.
+If you want to see the process model XML, go to the end of the JUnit test [CreateInvoiceProcessTest][4] and copy the following line of code into the test case.

 ```java
 Bpmn.writeModelToStream(System.out, modelInstance);